If you're about to begin your investing journey, you're in the right place. Welcome!

 4. Series I Savings Bonds

-Series I bonds represent inflation-protected bonds that the US Treasury Department issues.
-The bond interest rate combines a stable base component with inflation-adjusted rates that change every 2 years.
+Series I bonds are inflation-protected bonds issued by the US Treasury Department.
+The bond interest rate combines a stable base component with inflation-adjusted rates that change every 6 months.

-• Lock-in: Minimum holding period of 1 year, penalties for withdrawal before 5 years
+Lock-in: Minimum holding period of 1 year, penalties for withdrawal before 5 years (forfeiture of the last 3 months of interest)

-Series I bonds are solid, safe investment options with high returns against rising inflation.
+Series I bonds are solid, safe investment options with returns that help hedge against rising inflation.

 5. Money Market Accounts